Why Overthinking Gets Worse at Night: The Nervous System Secret

-This is why your mind feels relatively calm during the day,
+Night-time overthinking is a nervous system problem.
+This is why your mind feels relatively calm during the day, but starts to spiral the moment you lie down.

 Why Overthinking Waits Until Night